tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 ## Pre-requisite

-A project, for example with the name `galil-deploy`, contains applications (ContainerCmd and HostConfig coming from `csw-framework`) to run components.
-Make sure that the necessary dependencies are added in the `galil-deploy`.
+A project, for example with the name `sample-deploy`, contains applications (ContainerCmd and HostConfig coming from `csw-framework`) to run components.
+Make sure that the necessary dependencies are added in the `sample-deploy`.

 ## Run
 To start the Assembly and HCD, `sbt runMain` can be used as with the HCD, but with slightly different options.